zhiweihu1103/DeepBreeding/Model Training/README.md

 ## 3. Prepare Dataset

-Create a training file under the `data/` directory:
+Create a training file under the `data/` directory.
+You can use the datasets located under the path `Supplemental Information/Datasets/Datasets for Different Figures`.

 ```bash
 vim data/test.json